emaduzzaman/emaduzzaman/full-projects/dns_web-applicaiton_mail_server_openstack-environment/project_documentation.md

 ### Summary

-Complete implementation of integrated DNS, web, and mail server infrastructure on Pico Public Cloud for the **gelani.com** domain (gelani.com is a fictitious domain used for illustrative purposes).
+Complete implementation of integrated DNS, web, and mail server infrastructure on an OpenStack-Based Local Cloud (Pico Public Cloud) for the **gelani.com** domain (gelani.com is a fictitious domain used for illustrative purposes).
 The project involves deploying two Ubuntu Server 22.04 VMs in a 192.168.20.0/24 subnet with full service integration and comprehensive testing.

 ### Domain Information